Online Master of Public Health Option

-Online MPH: Public Health Practice student
+Online MPH: Public Health Practice alumna

 "The most memorable experience so far has been getting to know the people in my cohort.
 Some of us are close to Oregon State University, while others are in another state or country.
 It adds a lot of diversity to the group."

 The Oregon State MPH – Public Health Practice degree requires 60 credit hours of coursework (approximately the equivalent of 40 semester credits).
 Part-time applicants should note that they will be required to take a 6-credit hour course in both Fall and Winter terms of their first year.